teri-lynn/teri-lynn.github.com/_posts/2014-08-01-vegetable-protein-bread.md

 My inspiration for this recipe came from Anna Sward of Protein Pow and her [broccoli bread](http://proteinpow.com/2013/04/low-carb-gluten-free-broccoli-protein.html).

-Preheat the oven to 320 degrees and lightly grease a pie pan with olive oil.
+Preheat the oven to 320 degrees and lightly grease a loaf pan with olive oil.
 Throw all of these ingredients (except the parmesan cheese and pumpkin seeds) into a high speed blender and mix until smooth.
 Add in the cheese and seeds at the end and pulse a couple of times, or just leave them whole.
 Pour into a bread pan and bake for about an hour at 320 degrees.
 This bread will rise a couple centimetres, but not nearly as much as regular bread does, so you can fill the pan almost to the top.

 - 2 cups plain or unflavoured protein powder (4 scoops)
 - 1 heaping cup oats